We’ve curated, vetted, and categorized a list of 63 up-to-date statistics that provide insight into content marketing.

 - 96% of people have watched an explainer video to learn more about a product or service (Wyzowl).

-Brands like Slack, Shopify, and Basecamp have already invested in creating a branded podcast.
+Brands like Slack, Shopify, and Basecamp have already invested in creating branded podcasts.
 These statistics show that marketers should at least consider advertising on podcasts.

 - 80% of podcast listeners listen to all or most of each episode (Podcast Insights).